 If your plan is to mix a little sightseeing and noshing in with your pedaling, this Lakeland route is the way to go.
 This 26-mile urban cycling route includes scenic rides around lakes Parker, Wire, Morton, Mirror, Bonny, Hunter, Hollingsworth and Beulah in Lakeland.
 Signs clearly mark the bikeway to keep you on the route, which is a mix of parks and urban areas.
 Parking is easiest along Lake Hollingsworth Drive in Lakeland.

 As for food options, Lakeland is loaded with bike-friendly options.
 Just up the hill from Lake Mirror is downtown Lakeland, where quick bite options range from pizza and sandwiches to open air cafes.
-Or you can head the other way from Lake Mirror and stop at the Poor Porker for everything from beignets to brews.
+Or you can head the other way from Lake Mirror and stop at The Joinery food hall for a multitude of dining options and a cold brew.

 But that’s just the start of a pedal powered Lakeland adventure.
 For a one of a kind cultural ride, the largest single site of famed architect Frank Lloyd Wright buildings at Florida Southern College is along the banks of Lake Hollingsworth.
 Feel like a cup of artisanal coffee and a quick bite?
 Just up from Lake Hunter you’ll find Concord Coffee and Hillcrest Coffee.